 In this article, we’ll discuss the potential heat and mechanical damage that may arise from overloading the speaker with too much voltage/overly loud music.
 We’ll also go over the signs of a damaged speaker to further our understanding of speakers and loud music.

 Is Playing Music Loud Bad For Speakers?

-To understand how loud music can damage loudspeakers, we should understand that to produce louder sounds, a speaker must be driven with greater audio signal levels.
+To understand how loud music can damage loudspeakers, we should understand that a speaker must be driven with greater audio signal levels to produce louder sounds.